thg205/thg205.github.io/_posts/2024-05-01-icelandic-housing-market.markdown

 ![Bar-chart]({{page.bar-chart-statistics}}){:width="100%"}

 **Interesting insights:**
-* The most expensive municipalities are Garðabær and Seltjarnarnes (think of Hellerup and Frederiksberg) but the cheapest ones are Fjarðarbyggð and Ísafjarðarbær located on the east- and westfjords with average driving time of about 10 hours to Reykjavík!
+* The most expensive municipalities are Garðabær and Seltjarnarnes (think of Hellerup and Frederiksberg) but the cheapest ones are Fjarðarbyggð and Ísafjarðarbær located on the east- and westfjords - pretty far from the capital region
-*
+* Oldest houses are in Reykjavík, no real surprise there!
+But maybe more interesting, for most other municipalities most properties are built from 2000, indicating that many new properties have been built the last 20 years.
+* Again, we see Garðabær and Seltjarnarnes have the biggest properties on average but it's Fjarðarbyggð that has the most rooms on average, or 3.5 rooms on average.
+I guess they need there space there in the eastfjords!

+Now let's compare the price trends.
+Here, we have calculated a standardized price per municipality to be able to compare them to each other.
 Chart below is interactive!
 Please have some fun clicking on different municipalities

 <iframe src="{{page.price_trend_mun_bokeh}}" width="100%" height="600px" frameborder="0">
     Sorry, your browser doesn't support iframes.
 </iframe>

-Mynd af kúk 2:
+Here we see that most of them follow the same price trends, but there seem to be differentiating the most in the most recent years.

+Another question might arise, if there are some different price trends when looking at the type of property: **Apartment**, **Ples/semi house** and **Private house**.
+I wouldn't have called it, but all the trends seem to be following the same path.

 <iframe src="{{page.price_trend_prop_type_bokeh}}" width="100%" height="600px" frameborder="0">
     Sorry, your browser doesn't support iframes.
 </iframe>

+##

 Kúkur og piss:
 <iframe src="{{page.avg_price_choro}}" width="100%" height="400px" frameborder="0">